KEY ISSUES/TAKE ACTION

 AHRC Nassau, The Arc New York and today’s service model originated 70 years ago due to the advocacy efforts of people with disabilities, their family members, friends and supporters.
 Share your perspectives and let lawmakers know the strong community that stands up for the issues impacting people all abilities, especially:

-What We’re Asking For: We’re calling out for $20 billion for provisions on home- and community-based services, as well as workforce support, specifically:
+What We’re Asking For: We’re calling out for provisions to ensure the independence and mobility of people with developmental disabilities, specifically:

 Toolkit for Family/Friends